-A foundation programme is very useful when you have decided to study a degree in an international university but don’t have the required qualification to be admitted.
+A foundation programme is very useful when you have decided to study a degree at an international university, but you don’t have all the required qualifications to be admitted.
 The right foundation programme focuses on your particular interests, providing the best chance to become qualified for admission.

-Complete a foundation programme to be fully qualified to start an undergraduate or graduate degree in a university you like.
+Complete a foundation programme to be fully qualified to start an undergraduate or graduate degree at a university you like.
 Most students that follow a foundation programme get into great universities abroad.

 3. Direct access to great universities

-Discover the university you plan on attending during your Bachelor’s or Master’s studies and decide if it’s the right place for you.
-Learn more about requirements, practices and the country’s culture.
-Talk to teaching staff and to students at the university to get a unique insight into your possible future.
+Discover the university where you plan to study a Bachelor’s or Master’s degree and decide if it’s the right place for you.
+Learn more about the requirements, practices, and the country’s culture.
+Talk to teaching staff and students at the university to get a unique insight into your possible future.

-As the testimonies of the students who completed a Foundation Programme show, the cost of this level of education is, in fact, an investment.
-Ensure a remarkable higher admission probability and above-the-average performance during your higher degree studies.
-Not being prepared enough can lead to delays in the completion of your Bachelor or Master, resulting in higher overall costs.
+As the testimonies of the students who completed a foundation programme show, the cost of this level of education is, in fact, an investment.
+Not being prepared enough can lead to delays in the completion of your Bachelor’s or Master’s degree, resulting in higher overall costs.

 What qualifications do I need to be accepted to a foundation programme?

-Entry requirements of most foundation programmes are usually not difficult to meet.
+Entry requirements for most foundation programmes are usually not difficult to meet.
 You’ll generally need:

-- Certain subjects in your high school syllabus relevant for the foundation programme
+- proof of studying certain subjects in your high school syllabus relevant for the foundation programme

 Read more about entry requirements for foundation degrees.